-Denver Police admit shooting man who 'wielded' black marker
+Denver police admit shooting man who 'wielded' black marker

 The body-worn camera video showed his wife, Ebony, asking police: “Don’t pull your gun on my husband, please.”

 She was on the ground, a wheelchair nearby.
-Police allege she was thrown, or pushed, out of the wheelchair and then Cole began assaulting his 13-year-old son, whom Chief Thomas said was an important witness.
+Police alleged she was thrown, or pushed, out of the wheelchair and then Cole began assaulting his 13-year-old son, whom Chief Thomas said is an important witness.

 "His perceptions are critical," Thomas said.